 Julius and Kristin have prepared themselves rigorously for their roles as your hosts and guides.
 Both are trained in advanced wilderness first aid.
 Julius has also trained in surviving hostile environments, has a license to operate powerboats and a pilot’s license.
 He has a decade’s experience as a rafting guide and qualified as a full bear-viewing guide, the highest certification in the industry, in 2009.
 Julius has also trained in off-road and defensive driving and swift water rescue.
 He is a certified animal tracker.
 Since coming to Canada, he has learned to kayak, mountaineer and ski.

 When not guiding, Julius continues to be involved in journalism, politics and conflict.
-In recent years, he has taught journalism at the University of Alaska, the first non-US citizen to be offered the position of Atwood Professor.
+In recent years, he has taught at the University of Alaska.
 He has been deployed by the British government to Afghanistan to work with Pashtun tribal leaders.
 He also writes and gives public talks on modern Russia.

 Kristin has been passionate about food since she was a young girl.
 In 2011 she took formal training, graduating from the North West Culinary Institute in Vancouver, one of Canada’s leading training schools for chefs.